Pregnancy is a time of joy and excitement. But while you may be filled with…Read More

 Elevating the head of your bed can make it hard for stomach acid to travel from your stomach to your food pipe against the force of gravity.
 Your head should ideally be six to eight inches above your feet.
 You can use bed risers on the legs which support the head of your bed to achieve this.
 Alternatively, you can use a foam wedge underneath your upper body.
 Stacking pillows on top of each other might not provide the uniform support that your body needs.[9 ways to relieve acid reflux without medication].
 Harvard Health Publishing.

-Here are a few factors you might want to consider while picking a sleep position:
+Here are a few factors you might want to consider while picking the best sleeping position.
+You will also be clear on which side to sleep:

 1. Sleeping On Your Back